The Railrodder: Legacy

 The motivation behind making The Railrodder with Buster Keaton, was that "critics were rediscovering and wildly praising his great silent comedies of the '20s."
 Produced primarily made-for-television on the Canadian Broadcasting Corporation (CBC), and after broadcast, the film was made available on 16 mm to schools, libraries and other interested parties.
 The film was also made available to film libraries operated by university and provincial authorities.
 The Railrodder and Buster Keaton Rides Again are available for free streaming on the National Film Board's website as well as on DVD.
 In addition it is also on the NFB's YouTube channel.
 In Canada, the NFB itself markets the DVD, while Kino Video distributes the film in the United States.

-In 2002, Gerald Potterton was invited to the Buster Keaton Celebration in Iola, Kansas, Keaton’s home town.
-He was presented with The Buster Award at, given for "professional excellence in the tradition of Buster Keaton."
+In 2002, Gerald Potterton was invited to the Buster Keaton Celebration in Iola, Kansas, near Keaton’s hometown of Piqua, Kansas.
+He was presented with The Buster Award, given for "professional excellence in the tradition of Buster Keaton."
 The citation for the award was: "This year's recipient, Gerald Potterton, plays a significant role in the history of comedy films.
 He is a crucial link from the silent comedy world of Buster Keaton to the modern sensibilities of today.
 How can we not be envious of his career?
 Not only did he get to know Buster Keaton well, but he can rightfully boast that he directed Keaton's last great film.
 Knowing our recipient, I suspect he would insist that in actuality Buster Keaton co-directed the movie they did together, but the truth is that, without him, the filmography of Buster Keaton would be sadly diminished.
 Although, in his later years, Buster Keaton worked in a lot of short films and television commercials, nothing could have been more special to that old vaudeville trouper than spending six weeks on a train, making a silent movie about train travel, courtesy of Her Majesty the Queen."